(syllabus and calendar)

 Access Control: Summary

 In Week 7, we learned about access control at the class level.
 A class member can be declared public or private.
 This is a good kind of encapsulation, but this encapsulation can itself be encapsulated within package-level encapsulation, because a package contains one or more classes.
-To make an analogy with Russian dolls, some John Lennon fans consider that John's overarching talent is the container for Paul's creativity, even if Paul came up with the idea of bringing George into the Beatles and sometimes directed George's strumming and picking.
-Finally, even Ringo himself admitted that, in terms of musical inventiveness, he was last and least of the Fab Four and merely pounded the drums as he was told to do.
+To make an analogy with Russian dolls, some John Lennon fans consider that John's overarching ambition and raw energy is the container for Paul's pop-music skills, even if Paul came up with the idea of bringing George into the Beatles and sometimes directed George's strumming and picking.
+Finally, even Ringo himself admitted that, in terms of musical inventiveness, he was last and least of the Fab Four, and merely pounded the drums as instructed.
 If a journalist wanted to know the history of the Beatles or a Beatles song, the best strategy would have been to ask John, who more than the others encapsulated and controlled what the Beatles were about.

-(In practice, the interface to the band members was through a phone call to their manager, Brian Epstein.)
+(In practice, the interface to the band members was through a phone call to their manager, Brian Epstein.
+Musically, the other guy in the hat, John, was the leader.)

 What can be made private?
 How about an entire class?
 No. A private class would allow no access and would be useless.
 There are only two access levels for a class: public or the nameless default, which is accessible within the package (the current directory).